Ruggiero di Lauria-class ironclad: Armament and armor

-The Ruggiero di Laurias were armed with a main battery of four 17 in 27-caliber rifled breechloading guns, mounted in two pairs en echelon in a central barbette.
+The Ruggiero di Laurias were armed with a main battery of four 17 in 27-caliber rifled breechloading guns, mounted in two pairs n echelon in a central barbette.
 These guns were the A 1882 model, and they fired a 2000 lb shell at a muzzle velocity of around 1837 ft/s.
 Their rate of fire was very slow, taking eight minutes to reload after each shot.
 They carried a secondary battery of two 6 in 32-caliber guns, one at the bow and the other at the stern, and four 4.7 in 32-caliber guns.
 The 152 mm gun fired a variety of shells, including 102 lb armor-piercing shells, while the 120 mm guns fired 36 lb shells.
 From 1900, the ships had their secondary battery significantly expanded with two 75 mm guns, ten 57 mm 40-caliber guns, twelve 37 mm guns, five 37 mm revolver cannon, and two machine guns.
 As was customary for capital ships of the period, they carried five 14 in torpedo tubes submerged in the hull.
 The torpedoes carried a 125 kg warhead and had a range of 600 m.

 The ships' protection scheme consisted of compound armor.
 The Ruggiero di Laurias had an armored belt that was 17.75 in thick; the citadel received the same thickness of steel.
 They had an armored deck that was 3 in thick, and their conning tower was armored with 9.8 in of steel plate.
 The barbette had 14.2 in of steel armor.